PMUY brought Rs 3,000 cr investment, generated 3,000 jobs in

-The Centre's flagship scheme Pradhan Mantri Ujjwala Yojana (PMUY) has not only provided clean fuel to poor households but also entailed an investment of over Rs 3,000 crore in the northeast, a senior official has said.
+The Centre's flagship scheme Pradhan Mantri Ujjwala Yojana (PMUY) has not only provided clean fuel to poor households, but also resulted in an investment of over Rs 3,000 crore in the northeast, a senior official has said.
 It has created more than 3,000 jobs in the region during the last two-and-half years as well, he said.

 The PSU major Indian Oil Corporation has already ramped up its capacity at six bottling plants at a cost of Rs 149 crore while it is investing over Rs 290 crore to set up two greenfield plants at Agartala in Tripura and Barapani in Meghalaya by 2020, he said.
 Bhattacharyya, who is also the Indian Oil Corporation Chief General Manager (IndianOil-AOD), said that the company has invested more than Rs 2,500 crore to upgrade the technology at its Bongaigaon refinery in Assam to meet the rise in demand.

 "There is also a plan to invest nearly Rs 100 crore in coming years to further upgrade the technologies at IOC's LPG bottling plants.
-In other words, a total investment of over Rs 3,000 crore are being invested to cater to the additional demand due to PMUY," he said.
-The focus on strengthening productivity has resulted in an increase of the storage capacity by 65 percent to 9,469 MT and bottling capacity by 98 percent to 2,060 MT every day.
+In other words, total investment of over Rs 3,000 crore are being invested to cater to the additional demand due to PMUY," he said.
+The focus on strengthening productivity has resulted in an increase of the storage capacity by 65 per cent to 9,469 MT and bottling capacity by 98 per cent to 2,060 MT every day.

-The public sector undertaking Indian Oil Corporation currently has 10 LPG bottling plants across the northeast and these are functioning at 100 percent utilization.
+The public sector undertaking Indian Oil Corporation currently has 10 LPG bottling plants across the northeast and these are functioning at 100 per cent utilisation.
 On job creation, Bhattacharyya said the entire LPG business engages huge manpower at various levels such as production in bottling plants, sales offices, distribution network, delivery of cylinders at households, distributor mechanics and transportation among others.

 Highlighting another important aspect, the senior IOC official said that the future of the company's LPG business lies in the rural market only as the cities will be connected by piped gas in the next few years.
 "As the cities will move towards piped gas services, our future in LPG lies in rural areas.
 PMUY forced us to focus more in rural market.
 So, the scheme was important for our sustenance of the LPG business.
 The strategic shift of focus on the rural market, where the future growth lies, was driven by the PMUY," Bhattacharyya said.